The Benefits of Fashion eCommerce Platform Integration

 A sad looking pug in a yellow parker jacket

 While you’re juggling data input across multiple channels and coming up with stock inaccuracies, your customers are waiting eagerly for their headband needs to be met.
-Keeping your customers happy is one of the key levers of ecommerce efficiency.
+Keeping your customers happy is one of the key levers of eCommerce efficiency.
 There’s a reason the ‘Customer is King’ focus is such a longstanding attitude towards business.

-Fashion ecommerce already has the highest returns rates of all ecommerce industries, with 30% of all sales being returned to the seller.
+Fashion eCommerce already has the highest returns rates of all eCommerce industries, with 30% of all sales being returned to the seller.
 If your customer’s expectations are not met due to human error – either by inaccurate listing information, inexact stock availability, or incorrect item dispatch – those numbers can quite quickly become out of control.
-As ecommerce customers become more accustomed to their high standards being met, in turn, they become less patient with errors.
+As eCommerce customers become more accustomed to their high standards being met, in turn, they become less patient with errors.

 Before you know it, you’ve got an angry headband-less mob taking to social media to condemn your brand as unreliable and inefficient.
 Efficiency is key, and integration is the most efficient way of conducting business.